 To be successful we need your help!
 We are working to recruit advocates from all fifty states to educate Congress about myotonic dystrophy and demand our fair share of federal research funding.
 How can you help?

-Become a Myotonic Advocate so you can join the fight for more research funding, better health care coverage, and accelerate the path to treatments and a cure.
-Being a Myotonic Advocate means you get to know your U.S. Senators and local U.S. Representatives and participate in Myotonic congressional advocacy campaigns by making calls (and eventually visits) and sending emails and letters to them on issues of importance to our community.
+Become a MDF Advocate so you can join the fight for more research funding, better health care coverage, and accelerate the path to treatments and a cure.
+Being a MDF Advocate means you get to know your U.S. Senators and local U.S. Representatives and participate in MDF congressional advocacy campaigns by making calls (and eventually visits) and sending emails and letters to them on issues of importance to our community.
 You decide on the form of communication that is best for you.
 We are advocating for more federal funding for myotonic dystrophy research, protecting our community from health insurance discriminatory practices, maintaining important incentives for the research and development of rare disease drugs, and ensuring access to important disability programs and protections.

 Don't Know Where to Start?
 Join us for an Myotonic Dystrophy Advocacy Workshop

-As part of our efforts to begin to build a giant team of Myotonic Advocates from across the country we will be hosting a live Myotonic Dystrophy Advocacy Workshop on July 20th at 12 PM PDT to teach interested advocates the basic information and communications skills you will need to know to succeed.
+As part of our efforts to begin to build a giant team of MDF Advocates from across the country we will be hosting a live Myotonic Dystrophy Advocacy Workshop on July 20th at 12 PM PDT to teach interested advocates the basic information and communications skills you will need to know to succeed.
 This Advocacy 101 program will cover the basics like how to find out who your Senators and Representatives are and how to contact them.
-We will review best practices for communicating with your elected representatives and sample emails and talking points that Myotonic will be developing and sharing with advocates in the form of Legislative Action Alerts.
+We will review best practices for communicating with your elected representatives and sample emails and talking points that MDF will be developing and sharing with advocates in the form of Legislative Action Alerts.
 And we have time to answer your questions regarding this work.

 To quote Senator Robert F. Kennedy, “Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope, and crossing each other from a million different centers of energy and daring, those ripples build a current that can sweep down the mightiest walls of oppression and resistance.”